- FROM BIOETHICS BRIEFINGS

 Why Prohibit Performance Enhancers?

-A more subtle and serious question is why we prohibit certain performance aids in the first place.
+Why prohibit certain performance aids in the first place?
 Sure, the rules of sport may ban anabolic steroids or synthetic hormones like human growth hormone (HGH), believed to enhance strength, and erythropoietin (EPO,) which stimulates the production of oxygen-carrying cells in the blood and thereby increases endurance.
 But what makes those means for improving performance bad while other things, from better equipment to more sophisticated training methods or nutrition regimens, are perfectly okay?
 What makes the use of performance-enhancing drugs in sport an ethical problem?

 One common place to look for a response is the distinction between therapy and enhancement.
 Therapy is good, enhancement is suspect, right?
 Unfortunately, it’s not so clear or simple.
 The tools biomedical research creates to treat disease are completely indifferent to the fluid and sometimes disputed boundary between therapy and enhancement.
-A product like synthetic HGH is in certain cases like insulin for people with diabetes.
+A product like synthetic HGH can be in certain cases no more morally suspect than insulin for people with diabetes.
 For children who can’t make enough HGH themselves, the synthetic form can help replace what is missing.
 On the other hand, healthy athletes can use HGH to try to build larger-than-normal muscles.
 The HGH molecule neither knows nor cares whether it is helping a child inch towards normality or making a hugely muscled athlete even more muscular.
 Somewhere between the two, we’ve crossed the border from the friendly, familiar land of therapy to the unmapped, vaguely ominous terrain of enhancement.

 Nor is biomedical enhancement obviously bad in all circumstances.
 Imagine a relatively innocuous drug that steadied a neurosurgeon’s hand so that her patients healed more rapidly with fewer complications: the ethics of that sort of performance enhancement would focus on whether neurosurgeons are ethically required to use the drug.